andy-brinkmeyer/cv/cv.typ

       Worked on a mission system for commanding semi-autonomous UAVs from manned fighter jets.

       - Implemented a flightpath-planning algorithm for reconnaissance of enemy air defense utilizing multiple UAVs at the same time to improve speed and accuracy, was successfully flight tested *#emph("(Ada)")*
-      - Developed tooling for re-simulation of the mission computer that significantly decreased time for reproducing bugs observed during flight tests and HIL testing *#emph("(C++)")*
+      - Developed tooling for re-simulation of the mission computer, significantly decreased time for reproducing bugs observed during flight tests and HIL testing *#emph("(C++)")*
       - Built a tool for analyzing recordings of mission computers network traffic *#emph("(Python)")* ]
   ]